Juviro/mythic-commander/clash/next.md

 - when playing alone, display partner commanders next to each other
 - store currentGames (in redis?)

+- show last games in lobby
+- display confirm when user closes tab
+- add route /playtest/:deckId
+  - no stored game state in backend
+  - reloading resets the game (destroy game state on socket disconnect)

 # Backlog Bugs

 - cards from other players have wrong sleeve color in hand
 - on page load, cards in exile are animated
+- milling action animation is wrong on flipped board